Skip to main content

 Home Win Probability = (exp^F)/(1+exp^F) = 0.68

 The 30 game HTSR for Spurs was 0.56 and Sunderland’s ATSR was 0.43, giving Tottenham a likely winning probability of 0.68 when these numbers are put into the equations above.
 This compares to a much lower home win probability of 0.53, when judged on TSR over just the previous 10 games.
 The home and away constants used to determine the value of F using TSR from the previous 10 matches are 7.11 and 5.12 respectively and the lone constant is 1.23.
 These slightly different constants are again derived from five seasons of Premiership data, but using each team’s TSR over the previous 10 games.
+By the way, if you’re checking bookmakers reviews, follow the link to get a list of legal and verified bookmakers.

 The odds generally available about a Tottenham victory equated to a probability of around 0.62.